KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 I jumped right into how to make a binary module and didn't mention why you would want to make one.
 In reality, you are writing C# and give up easy access to PowerShell Cmdlets and functions.
 That is a big reason why I have not shifted to binary modules sooner.

 But if you are creating a module that does not depend on a lot of other PowerShell commands, the performance benefit can be quite large.
 By dropping into C#, you get to shed the overhead added by PowerShell.
 PowerShell was optimized for the administrator, not the computer.
-So a little overhead is expected.
+A little overhead is expected.

 At work, we have a critical process that does a lot of work with JSON and Hashtables.
 We optimized the PowerShell as much as we could but this process was still running for 12 minutes.
-The module already contained a lot of C# style PowerShell so the conversion to a binary module was very clean and easy to do.
+The module already contained a lot of C# style PowerShell.
+This made the conversion to a binary module was very clean and easy to do.
 Our conversion cut that process down from over 12 minutes to under 4 minutes.
 That opened my eyes a little bit.

 ## Hybrid modules

 You can mix a binary Cmdlets with PowerShell advanced functions.
 That is exactly what I am doing in this guide.
-So you can take everything you know about script modules and it all applies the same way.
-The empty psm1 that I created today is there just so you can drop in other PowerShell functions.
+You can take everything you know about script modules and it all applies the same way.
+The empty `psm1` file that I created today is there just so you can drop in other PowerShell functions laters.

 Almost all of the compiled cmdlets that we created started out as a PowerShell function first.
-So all of our binary modules are really hybrid modules.
+All of our binary modules are really hybrid modules.

 ## Build scripts